Bond322/week4-ai-assignment/mREADME.md

 What information will be stored
 What type that information is (text, number, date…) What rules it must follow
 example:
 First Name → text
 Last Name → text
 Date of Birth → date
 Phone Number → numbers only
 Reason for visit → text

+## Explain the difference between
+📋 A List
+A list is a collection of items stored in a specific order.
+You access each item by its position (0, 1, 2...).

+📖 A Dictionary
+A dictionary is a collection of items stored with a label.
+You access each item by its key (a name you give it).